thenoursehorse/risb/README.md

 Tools to solve strongly correlated many-body electronic problems using rotationally invariant slave-bosons (RISB), an auxilliary particle method.
-RISB is like dynamical mean-field theory (DMFT), but solves problems in a fraction of the time (with hopefully not a fraction of the accuracy!).
+RISB is like dynamical mean-field theory (DMFT), but solves problems in a fraction of the time, with hopefully not a fraction of the accuracy.

 ## Where to start?

-If you want to learn how to solve some common strongly correlated lattice models, and how RISB is implemented, then start with [tutorials](https://github.com/thenoursehorse/risb/tutorials).
+If you want to learn how to solve some common strongly correlated lattice models, and how RISB is implemented, then start with the [tutorials](https://github.com/thenoursehorse/risb/tutorials).

 If you want to quickly see a calculation, then start with the `examples/`